Common Cancer Myths and Misconceptions

-To date, there is no convincing scientific evidence that links a person’s “attitude” to his or her risk of developing or dying from cancer.
+To date, there is no convincing scientific evidence that links a person’s “attitude” to their risk of developing or dying from cancer.
 If you have cancer, it’s normal to feel sad, angry, or discouraged sometimes and positive or upbeat at other times.
 People with a positive attitude may be more likely to maintain social connections and stay active, and physical activity and emotional support may help you cope with your cancer.
-For more information, see the NCI fact sheet on Psychological Stress and Cancer.
+For more information, see the NCI fact sheet on Stress and Cancer.

 Can cancer surgery or a tumor biopsy cause cancer to spread in the body?